How can I submit my manuscript to Thomas Nelson or Zondervan to be published?

 The proposal should be no more than five pages.
 If we are interested, we will respond within six weeks.
 Otherwise, you should assume that the proposal does not work for us.

 All other unsolicited submissions including fiction, poetry, devotionals, or illustrations are not accepted by Thomas Nelson or Zondervan publishers.
-Please click this link for information on how to have your book otherwise published.

 How do I begin the path to becoming a published author?

 There are two common paths to publishing a book: traditional publishing through a commercial book publisher or self-publishing.